Crispy Elk Taquitos

 Instructions

-• Heat olive oil in a large skillet over medium heat and add the diced onion, sautéing for 3-4 minutes.
-Add the chopped elk meat, cooking until lightly browned, about four to five minutes.
-Stir in the ancho chile powder, cumin, coriander, granulated garlic powder and kosher salt, then cook for an additional one to two minutes.
+• Heat olive oil in a large skillet over medium heat.
+Sauté the diced onion for 3–4 minutes until softened.
+Add the elk meat and cook until lightly browned, 4–5 minutes.
+Stir in chile powder, cumin, coriander, garlic powder, and salt; cook 1–2 more minutes.
 Remove from heat.

-• Wrap the corn tortillas in a damp paper towel and microwave for one minute or until they are warm and pliable.
-Place the tortillas in a clean kitchen towel to keep them warm.
+• Wrap tortillas in a damp paper towel and microwave 1 minute until warm and pliable.
+Keep wrapped in a clean towel.

 Tried this recipe?Let us know how it was!